Stihl BGA 50 vs BGA 57 - The Differences

 CFM & MPH

-- In contrast, the Stihl BGA 50, with its CFM of 455, outperforms the 365 CFM of the Stihl BGA 57, making it the preferred option for efficiently blowing leaves away.
+- When compared, the Stihl BGA 50 demonstrates a CFM of 455, surpassing the 365 CFM of the Stihl BGA 57, establishing it as the more powerful tool for swiftly clearing leaves from your yard.

 Other features